Astrology is Sacred

 Astrology was once the most sacred of sciences, woven into the temples and mysteries of the ancient world.
 It was never meant as a parlor game, nor reduced to the shallow horoscopes that fill the pages of modern magazines.
 For the ancients, the stars were the visible handwriting of the divine, each planet a living intelligence and each constellation a gateway to myth, initiation, and cosmic law.
 Priestesses and priests read the sky as scripture, not to predict trivial events, but to align human souls with the eternal rhythms of the cosmos.
 To know astrology was to know the soul’s journey, its hidden contracts, and its path toward liberation.

 To restore astrology to its rightful place, we must return to its sacred truths.
 This means approaching the natal chart not as entertainment, but as a holy mandala of the soul.
-It means remembering that Saturn is not just “restriction,” but the Keeper of Wisdom; that Venus is not just “romance,” but the Priestess of Heavens; that each planet embodies divine archetypes that guide our initiation.
+It means remembering that Saturn is not just “restriction,” but the Keeper of Time; that Venus is not just “romance,” but the Priestess of Harmony; that each planet embodies divine archetypes that guide our initiation.
 By honoring astrology as the ancients did… through ritual, meditation, and reverence; we step back into the mystery.

 Astrology calls us to more than prediction; it calls us to remembrance.
 The stars remind us that we are woven into a living cosmos, that our lives are not accidents but patterns echoing the divine order.
 To reclaim this is to resist the shallowness of the modern age and return to the ancient vision: astrology as sacred art, sacred science, and sacred path.